danstender/debian-testing-vagrantbox/README.md

 Otherwise, you could run the template with:
 ```
-MD5=\<hash\> packer build debian-testing-vagrant.json
+MD5=<hash> packer build debian-testing-vagrant.json
 ```
-where `\<hash\>` must be copied from <http://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/amd64/iso-cd/MD5SUMS> (it's the hash for debian-testing-amd64-netinst.iso).
+where `<hash>` must be copied from <http://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/amd64/iso-cd/MD5SUMS> (it's the hash for `debian-testing-amd64-netinst.iso`).

 A fast internet connection is needed for good performance.
-If the time needed to install the Debian base system within the virtual machine exceeds the preset timeout for Packer to wait for SSH to become available for that (25 minutes), you could expand `ssh_wait_timeout' in the template as it's needed.
+If the time needed to install the Debian base system within the virtual machine exceeds the preset timeout for Packer to wait for SSH to become available for that (25 minutes), you could expand `ssh_wait_timeout` in the template as it's needed.

 When the box is created it could be used with Vagrant.
 First, the new box has to be added: